African Vacation Safaris | African Safaris | Uganda Safaris | Rwanda | Kenya | Tanzania

 Visit the apartheid museum to learn about the horrific apartheid

-South Africa was plagued by the terrible system of apartheid from the 1940s until the 1990s.
+From the 1940s until the 1990s, South Africa suffered under the terrible system of apartheid.
 When you come here today, you should learn about this history.
 You can learn a lot about the history and legacy of apartheid at the Johannesburg-based Apartheid Museum.
-Since this museum is located on the site of a former political prison, visitors will have the chance to view some of the cells and even learn about the various politicians who were wrongfully imprisoned there.

 Visit iSimangaliso Wetland Park